- Housing Partners

 New Hampshire Housing contracted with Urban3 to analyze the property tax revenues of Berlin, Claremont, Concord, Dover, Exeter, Hanover, Hudson, Keene, Laconia, Lebanon, Nashua, Pelham, Peterborough, Portsmouth and Rochester.
 (In 2018, the Orbit Group hired Urban3 to conduct an analysis of Manchester.)

 Joseph Minicozzi, AICP is the principal of Urban3, which looks at how land is used and affects tax productivity.
 He is an urban planner who utilizes new ways to think about and visualize land use, urban design, and economics.

 The Congress for the New Urbanism (CNU) is working with New Hampshire Housing to extend its Project for Code Reform to New Hampshire.
 This year-long project will make recommendations for changes to the state’s local land use statutes and provide accompanying language for local ordinances and regulations.
 New Hampshire Housing has assembled a team of stakeholders to advise us along the way.
 For an example of CNU’s work, see their recent project in Vermont.

 Stakeholder Kick-off Meeting (8/10/2020)

 Contact: Ben Frost | email@example.com

-The Incremental Development Alliance (IncDev) workshop on small-scale real estate development took a big-picture view of neighborhood-based development to help attendees analyze what makes a good project, how a building makes money, and how small developers interact with professionals in the built environment.
+The Incremental Development Alliance (IncDev) workshops on small-scale real estate development take a big-picture view of neighborhood-based development to help attendees analyze what makes a good project, how a building makes money, and how small developers interact with professionals in the built environment.
 The goal is to help aspiring developers feel more prepared to take the first steps on their own project.